AMyriadseviltwin/Obsidian/Death in Space/Mechanics/CONDITION AND PARTS.md

+# Condition

-> Most objects are patched up, fixed, or repurposed beyond recognition.
+ Most objects are patched up, fixed, or repurposed beyond recognition.
 The current state of some objects are represented by their **condition value**.
 The maximum condition is mainly a measure of how technically sophisticated the object is; the more complex it is, the higher its condition.

 ##### CONDITION VALUES
 - Weapons and electronics have a value in the range of 1-5.